laravel/docs/billing.md

         use Billable;
     }

 Cashier assumes your billable model will be the `App\Models\User` class that ships with Laravel.
-If you wish to change this you can specify a different model by using the `useCustomerModel` in the `boot` method of your `AppServiceProvider` class:
+If you wish to change this you may specify a different model via the `useCustomerModel` method.
+This method should typically be called in the `boot` method of your `AppServiceProvider` class:

     use App\Models\Cashier\User;
     use Laravel\Cashier\Cashier;